 Cost Allocation-The Interim Financial Statements include allocations of costs for certain shared services provided to the Company by Ensign subsidiaries.
 Such allocations include, but are not limited to, executive management, accounting, human resources, information technology, compliance, legal, payroll, insurance, tax, treasury, and other general and administrative items.
 These costs were allocated to the Company on a basis of revenue, location, employee count, or other measures.
 These cost allocations are reflected within general and administrative expense in the condensed combined statements of income, including for share-based compensation expenses disclosed in Note 12, Options and Awards.
-The amount of general and administrative costs allocated for the six months ended June 30, 2019 and 2018, inclusive of share-based compensation expenses were \$15,133 and \$8,991, respectively.
+The amount of general and administrative costs allocated for the three months ended March 31, 2019 and 2018, inclusive of share-based compensation expense were \$8,244 and \$5,003, respectively.
 Management believes the basis on which the expenses have been allocated to be a reasonable reflection of the services provided to us during the periods presented.

-The Parent is partially self-insured for healthcare, general and professional liability, and workers' compensation, and historically allocated premium expense to all subsidiaries of Ensign in its accounting records.
+The Parent is partially self-insured for healthcare, general and professional liability, and workers' compensation, and historically allocate premium expense to all subsidiaries of Ensign in its accounting records.
 To reflect all of the insurance costs, quarterly actuary determined adjustments were allocated to the Company based on the proportional historical premium expense.
 No self-insurance accruals have been allocated to the Company as these accruals represent the obligations of the Parent.

-The Parent's external debt and related interest expense have not been allocated to the Company for any of the periods presented as no portion of the borrowings is being assumed by the Company as part of the separation.
+The Parent's external debt and related interest expense have not been allocated to the Company for any of the years presented as no portion of the borrowings is being assumed by the Company as part of the separation.

 Employees of the Company's subsidiaries participate in Ensign's equity-based incentive plans (the "Ensign Plans") and the Cornerstone Subsidiary Equity plan (the "Subsidiary Equity Plan").
 Share-based compensation includes the expense attributable to employees of the Company's subsidiaries participating in the Ensign Plans, as well as the allocated cost related to Ensign subsidiaries' employees that participate in the Ensign Plans.
-Share-based compensation related to Ensign subsidiaries' employees that participate in the Ensign Plans.
-Share-based compensation related to the Subsidiary Equity Plan was recognized in the Interim Financial Statements and, therefore, no cost allocation was necessary.
+Share-based compensation related to Ensign subsidiaries' employees that participate in the Ensign Plans were allocated on the basis of revenue.
+All share-based compensation related to the Subsidiary Equity Plan was recognized in the Interim Financial Statements and, therefore, no cost allocation was necessary.